stephenmoloney/openstex/README.md

 - [ ] improve the docs for some of the functions
 - [ ] add tests for genserver workings in `Openstex.Adapters.Bypass.Keystone`
 - [ ] add tests for `Openstex.Keystone.V2.HelpersTest`
+- [ ] add tests for `Openstex.Swift.V1` with the execution of the `HTTPipe.Conn` structs with bypass.
 `

 ## Licence